Pulmonary & Critical Care Medicine Fellowship Research Training | NYU Langone Health

 First Year

-You also attend a one-day research retreat in the fall, where you meet research faculty and junior faculty who have chosen basic, translational, or clinical research careers.
-In addition to learning about the activities in our division’s laboratories, you receive advice on choosing a mentor, how to pursue a research career, concepts of grant design, and how to approach prerequisites for projects, such as investigational review board application approvals.
+At the beginning of your first year, you are assigned a research advisor, who introduces you to the divisional scientific activities and connects you to potential mentors.
+At that time, we also hold a ‘Research Primer’ session to introduce the overall research curriculum and the research landscape at NYU Grossman School of Medicine.
+In fall you attend two half-day ‘Research Introduction’ sessions, where you meet research faculty and junior faculty who have experience conducting basic, translational, or clinical research careers.
+In addition to learning about the activities in our division’s laboratories, you receive advice on how to choose a mentor, how to pursue a research career, concepts of grant design, mastership program opportunities available, and how to approach prerequisites for projects, such as investigational review board (IRB) and institutional animal care and use committee (IACUC) application approvals.

 In the spring of your first year, you choose a research mentor.
-Your decision may be based on a preexisting research interest.
-If you don’t have a defined interest already, you and our program faculty can work together to identify a mentor based on your clinical area of interest, a mentor’s interest in you, or a mentor’s resources.
-The mentor can work in our division or elsewhere within NYU Grossman School of Medicine, if you need someone with another area of research expertise.
+Your decision may be based on how well you feel you fit within the research programs available or on development.
+If you don’t have a predefined interest already, you and our program faculty will work together to identify a mentor based on your clinical area of interest, a mentor’s interest in you, or a mentor’s resources.
+The mentor can work in our division or elsewhere within NYU Grossman School of Medicine.
+Then, first-year fellows submit proposals for research projects to a research committee, and a dedicated project is finalized by the end of the first year.

 Second Year